slamora/brackets-wiki/CSS-Context-API-implementation-spec.md

 <br />
 [raymond] CodeMirror breaks the property value list into separate tokens based on "," and white spaces.
 So my plan is to put them together by combining "," and trailing spaces into the prior non-space value token.
 So the plan works well in most cases except in the case of some functions like ``rgba(0, 0, 0, 0.4)``.
 Not quite sure that we can add enough logic to combine them.
 My current implementation is returning separate pieces as ["rgba(0, ", "0, ", "0, ", "0.4)"].
 So the caller still needs to figure out the semantic token by inspecting the returned values array.

-`tokenType` is either an empty string or one of the following values that represents the different context in a CSS document.
+<del>`tokenType`</del> `context` is either an empty string or one of the following values that represents the different context in a CSS document.
  * **PROP_NAME**
    - will implement in sprint 18 for CSS hinting and font hinting
  * **PROP_VALUE**